foxcaulfield/guides/NestJS + Prisma backend.md

 This ensures that the output directory is cleaned on each build.

-### Remove test scripts and folder (optional)
+### Remove Test Scripts and Folder (Optional)

-If you don't plan to write tests for this project, you can remove all test-related scripts from `package.json` **and update any remaining scripts or configuration that reference the `test` folder**.:
+If tests are not planned, remove all test-related scripts from `package.json` and update any remaining scripts or configurations referencing the `test` folder:

 ```js
   "format": "prettier --write \"src/**/*.ts\"",